 Performance is sprightly, with water up to 99-degrees available in 5 seconds.
 The nozzle is nice and accurate too while a small drip tray in the dispensing area takes care of any spillages.
 Oyu has since added a higher drip tray accessory too, making slashes a thing of the past.

 We did find water dispensed by the Oyu did initially have something of a plastic-tinged taste, but as with any new purchase this began to fade with successive use.
 Aside from that this is a straightforward, efficient instant kettle that gets the job done very nicely indeed.

-Why the best instant kettle could be ideal for you
+Why you need the best instant kettle

 Another obvious additional benefit with an instant kettle is that they invariably look so much more interesting than a dull-as-ditchwater standard kettle.
 Even if your last conventional kettle was finished in stainless steel with elegant plastic flourishes, it’s boring.
 You’ll find an instant kettle is a different beast altogether.

 Manufacturers have obviously realised that an instant kettle finally gives them a chance to fizz things up a bit.
 In the main, the models we’ve assembled here come big on bold looks and sizzling styling, as well as being a highly practical solution to the tedium of boiling water.